ramate-io/oac/oproc/oera-000-000-000-dulan/oproc-000-000-000/README.md

 ## Proclamation
 Ordered Atomic Collaboration is a paradigm for decentralized consequence.

 OAC imagines a technological future wherein the value of secure compute over shared state is understood not in terms of participation for gain--but in terms of economies rendered against maliciousness.
-These economies form consequence from decentralized participation; they induce an order which becomes preferential to disorder.
+These economies form consequence from decentralized participation; they induce an order which becomes preferential to alternatives.

 ### Why OAC?
 OAC is ordered atomic collaboration: